-Trotting is a vital skill in horseback riding that can teach your horse how to be balanced, responsive and flexible.
-However, a successful trot requires you to perform the majority of the work, so it’s important that you know how to do it.
+Trotting is a vital skill in horseback riding.
+It teaches your horse how to be balanced, responsive and flexible.
+However, a successful trot requires you to perform the majority of the work.
+Thus, it’s important that you know how to do it.

 7 Tips on Trotting for Horseback Riding Beginners

 - Remember to use some rein.
 When your horse begins trotting, you should keep the trotting to a minimum before walking again.
-It’s normal to be pretty bouncy and unbalanced when you first start, so it’s important to hold on to the pommel of your saddle in order to prevent pulling your reins and injuring your horse.
+It’s normal to be pretty bouncy and unbalanced when you first start.
+So, it’s important to hold on to the pommel of your saddle to prevent pulling your reins and injuring your horse.

 - Learn how to post.
 Posting refers to rising up and down with the strides of your horse’s trots.
 Don’t force yourself to post and keep the pressure on your stirrups steady as you rise up and down.